Olympics, Disabilities and Inclusion

 So when we hear about a runner who uses blades because he has no feet, or a woman who only has one hand and is a table tennis champion—suddenly we care about them.

-We switch our allegiance and transfer all our goodwill to these courageous individuals because they have a disability and are part of our TEAM INCLUSION.
+We drop our nationalism and transfer all our goodwill to these courageous individuals because they have a disability and are part of our TEAM INCLUSION.
 We don’t know them personally, we aren’t a part of their country, but they are part of our heart.

 They prove that all our daily advocacy efforts are worth it.
 That the dream of inclusion can be real.